1973 24 Hours of Le Mans: Entries

-Alfa Romeo was more affected than Ferrari by the strikes and social troubles in Italy.
+Alfa Romeo was more affected than Ferrari by the Years of Lead strikes and social troubles in Italy.
 Autodelta, the Alfa works team, felt their new 500 bhp flat-12 powered car was still unprepared for 24 hours and did not enter.
 But they were represented by their customer team, Scuderia Brescia Corse, with a V8 T33/3.

 Lola did return to Le Mans after a promising, but tragic, race the previous year.
 The Scuderia Filipinetti had taken over Jo Bonnier’s team after his death.
 Despite the Swiss team’s owner Georges Filipinetti dying in May from a heart attack, a car was entered for Jean-Louis Lafosse and Hughes de Fierlandt.
 An ex-Bonnier Lola was also run by former hill-climb champion Daniel Rouveyran.

 Alain de Cadenet also returned to Le Mans after a strong run the previous year in his Duckhams-Cosworth, paired again with Chris Craft.
 The body was redesigned to be more aerodynamic although no high-speed testing had been able to be done.

 Ligier finally had the improved Citroen-Maserati V6 engine, now capable of 330 bhp and three cars were entered for the race, including one for Guy Ligier himself, with Jacques Laffite.
-Filling out the Group 5 field were four older Porsche 908s, including the regular entries from the Spanish Escuderia Montjuïch and Swiss André Wicky.

 The 2-litre Group 5 class was well represented this year.
 The Chevron chassis was designed to accommodate a variety of engines and five were entered.
 Cosworth recommended an engine rebuild of their 2-litre FVC engine after only four hours of racing, so running 24 hours was problematic.
 They were up against a French ACE, a Lola and an old Porsche 910.
 Perhaps the most interesting entry was the first Japanese car to race at Le Mans, and with the first Japanese drivers.
-Shin Kato’s Sigma was powered by a Mazda Wankel twin-rotary engine.
+Shin Kato’s Sigma Automotive was entered to the race with the MC73, powered by a Mazda Wankel twin-rotary engine.
 With a claimed performance of 260 bhp it was calculated as a 2292cc equivalent.
 Three were built for the Japanese series and one came to Le Mans.

 Once again it was Ferrari versus Chevrolet in the GTS Group 4.
 The 365 GTB/4 “Daytona” now developed 440 bhp and nine were entered by the customer teams, many with works-prepared engines.
 Vic Elford was coaxed out of semi-retirement by the French Charles Pozzi team and there were four from the North American Racing Team (NART) including their young drivers’ Trofeo car (managed by Phil Hill).
 Four Corvettes were entered: the two French cars of Henri Greder and the Ecurie Léopard.
 John Greenwood arrived with two cars, one carrying a special alloy 7-litre engine boosted to put out 700 bhp.